micmejia/bible-dump/AMPC/1 Samuel/1 Sam 2.md

 The adversaries of the Lord shall be broken to pieces; against them will He thunder in heaven.
-The Lord will judge [all peoples] to the ends of the earth; and He will give strength to [^a]His king (King) and exalt the power of His anointed (Anointed [^b]His Christ).
+The Lord will judge [all peoples] to the ends of the earth; and He will give strength to His king (King) and exalt the power of His anointed (Anointed His Christ).